robertstass/tomo_preprocess/README.txt

         --version The version of imod defocus file you want to write. (version 3 files include astigmatism but only work with later versions of imod (4.9+))

     (It's very important that the micrographs in the star file remain in tilt order and separated by tilt series)

+tomo_doseweight_sharpen:

+When applying dose weighting to the original images (with tomo_dose_filter), the low frequency information gets amplified relative to the high frequency information.
+This results in maps that are unsharp (blurry).
+One method to (approximately) correct for this is to b-factor sharpen the final maps but this is an imperfect correction and the appropriate b-factor is difficult to estimate for maps at resolutions worse than 10A.
+Instead the tomo_doseweight_sharpen script can be used to perfectly correct for the dose weighting induced blurring.
+In the single particle case, this correction is applied during motion correction of image frames so it is equally appropriate to apply this correction to the tomogram/subvolumes prior to refinement.